avnet-iotconnect/avnet-iotc-mtb-ai-baby-monitor/QUICKSTART.md

 After a second or two, the detection should trigger and also display a confidence factor.

 ### Demonstrating Cloud-to-Device Communication
-IoTConnect supoorts sending commands from the platform back to the device.
-Using the "Device Command" widget, a command to toggle an LED ON/OFF from the IoTConnect Dashboard.
+/IOTCONNECT supoorts sending commands from the platform back to the device.
+Using the "Device Command" widget, a command to toggle an LED ON/OFF from the /IOTCONNECT Dashboard.
 * Select "change-board-led" from the drop-down
 * Enter either "on" or "off" into the *Parameter Value* field
 * **Click** "Execute Command"